kevin931/poetic/docs/source/usage/predictor.rst

 -------------------------

 To predict a string, use the ``predict()`` method of the ``Predictor`` instance.
-The input string can consist of multiple sentences, which are then tokenized by preprocessor.
-The **longest** supported sentence (after sentence tokenization) is **456 tokens**, including words and punctuations.
+The input string can consist of multiple sentences, which are then tokenized by the preprocessor.
+The **longest** supported sentence (after sentence tokenization) depends on the model input shape, which the ``Predictor`` recognizes automatically.
+For the default lexical model, the maximum is is **456 tokens**, including words and punctuations, and unsupported length will throw an ``InputLengthError``.

 As an example of string prediction: